-Prior to the sewage plant being installed being installed in 1886, during freezing weather low pasture land would be allowed to flood so that skating could take place.
+Prior to the sewage plant being installed in 1886, during freezing weather low pasture land would be allowed to flood so that skating could take place.
 Fred Pearce remembered skating at Milborne Wick as late as 1932.

 Fives was a popular game in the 19th century and in 1847 Sir William Medlycott gave the Ball Court.
 Hours of play were from 9am until sunset.

 In August 1905 the newly formed Milborne Port Fire Brigade held its first drill in the court.

 In the 1920s and 1930s, small boys would play football in the court which then had gates at each end.

 A rugby club was formed, playing on the old Jubilee football field, but folded quite quickly.

 Badminton was started by the Methodists, the sport proved popular and the club continues to day.

 During WW1 the women had a hockey team using the Liberal Club as their headquarters and changing rooms.
 This later became a mixed team which played at Broadmoor at the end of East Street.

 The Boys Brigade offered sparring sessions.
 Between 1948 and 1950 these were held in a large room above the main arch of the Queens Head.
 Mrs Tizzard the landlady, did not charge for the room, which had an outside staircase allowing boys access without going into the pub.
 The room was cleaned out and a ring was erected, training took place once a week and matches were held regularly.
 No charge was made but a collection was taken at each match to pay for gloves and sponges.
 Unfortunately after two years the floor became likely to give way and the club folded.